-Before you start measuring ROI: What are your goals?
+What are your content marketing goals?

-Using content marketing to generate more leads & email subscribers for your business
+For generating more leads & email subscribers for your business

-Using content marketing to improve customer loyalty and retention
+For improving customer loyalty and retention

-Using content marketing to improve your domain authority, SEO and search engine ranking
+For improving your domain authority, SEO and search engine ranking

-Using content marketing to establish your authority in your niche and become an influencer
+For establishing your authority in your niche and become an influencer

-Using content marketing to improve your overall engagement levels
+For improving your overall engagement levels

 Useful tools for measuring ROI from content marketing

-- To help you determine whether your investment in content marketing is paying off
+- to help you determine whether your investment in content marketing is paying off

-- To help you optimise your content strategy
+- to help you optimise your content strategy